mhdrake/mhdrake.github.io/_pages/research.md

 Works in Progress
 ------

-Motivated Responses to Information in Charitable Giving (<b>Job Market Paper</b>)
-    Draft coming soon.

 ***

-Wage Differentials and the Price of Workplace Flexibility (with Neil Thakral and Linh T&ocirc;)
+Wage Differentials and the Price of Workplace Flexibility. <b>Job Market Paper</b>. (with Neil Thakral and Linh T. T&ocirc;)
 <details>
 <summary open> Abstract </summary>
 <p>